nasa/cumulus/docs/deployment/postgres-database-deployment.md

 - [Getting Started with Terraform and AWS](https://learn.hashicorp.com/terraform/?track=getting-started#getting-started)
 - [Terraform Configuration Language](https://www.terraform.io/docs/configuration/index.html)

-For Cumulus specific instructions on installation of Terraform, refer to the main [Cumulus Installation Documentation](https://nasa.github.io/cumulus/docs/deployment/deployment-readme#install-terraform)
+For Cumulus specific instructions on installation of Terraform, refer to the main [Cumulus Installation Documentation](https://nasa.github.io/cumulus/docs/deployment/deployment-readme#install-terraform).

 #### Aurora/RDS

-This document also assumes some basic familiarity with PostgreSQL databases, and Amazon Aurora/RDS.
-If you're unfamiliar consider perusing the [AWS docs](https://aws.amazon.com/rds/aurora/), and the [Aurora Serverless V1 docs](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/aurora-serverless.html).
+This document also assumes some basic familiarity with PostgreSQL databases and Amazon Aurora/RDS.
+If you're unfamiliar consider perusing the [AWS docs](https://aws.amazon.com/rds/aurora/) and the [Aurora Serverless V1 docs](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/aurora-serverless.html).

-## Prepare deployment repository
+## Prepare Deployment Repository

- > If you already are working with an existing repository that has a configured `rds-cluster-tf` deployment for the version of Cumulus you intend to deploy or update, *or*  just need to configure this module for your repository, skip to [Prepare AWS configuration.](postgres_database_deployment#prepare-aws-configuration)
+ > If you already are working with an existing repository that has a configured `rds-cluster-tf` deployment for the version of Cumulus you intend to deploy or update, *or*  just need to configure this module for your repository, skip to [Prepare AWS Configuration.](postgres_database_deployment#prepare-aws-configuration)

 Clone the [`cumulus-template-deploy`](https://github.com/nasa/cumulus-template-deploy) repo and name appropriately for your organization: